A Novel Approach to Industrial Defect Generation through Blended Latent Diffusion Model with Online Adaptation: Introduction

 \section{Introduction}

 In a practical manufacturing workflow, obtaining defective samples is considerably more challenging compared to acquiring defect-free ones.
-Consequently, the majority of recently proposed algorithms for industrial defect inspection, such as \cite{CutPasteV2, defard_padim_2020, zavrtanik2021draem, PatchCore, yang2023memseg, zhang2023destseg, liu2023diversity}, address the issue as an Anomaly Detection (AD) problem—an established machine learning challenge \cite{scholkopf2000support, chandola2009anomaly}.

-In these industrial AD algorithms, the assumption is made that all anomaly-free samples, be they complete images or image patches, belong to a single distribution.
+Consequently, the majority of recently proposed algorithms for industrial defect inspection, such as \cite{CutPasteV2, defard_padim_2020, zavrtanik2021draem, PatchCore, yang2023memseg, zhang2023destseg, liu2023diversity, 9940966, 9910145, 10251020}, address the issue as an Anomaly Detection (AD) problem—an established machine learning challenge \cite{scholkopf2000support, chandola2009anomaly}.
+Among these industrial AD algorithms, the assumption is made that all anomaly-free samples, be they complete images or image patches, belong to a single distribution.
 Meanwhile, defective samples are identified as ``outliers".
 The strategic choice of adopting an Anomaly Detection approach for industrial defect inspection is evident: the absence of the need for defective samples during the training stage makes these AD-based algorithms inherently compatible with practical manufacturing scenarios.

-On the flip side, achieving this compatibility comes at the expense of an extremely imbalanced data distribution, a characteristic that is deemed unacceptable in the context of most discriminative algorithms.
+Nonetheless, achieving this compatibility comes at the expense of an extremely imbalanced data distribution, a characteristic that is deemed unacceptable in the context of most discriminative algorithms.
 Consequently, some researchers suggest the generation of artificial defect patterns using conventional approaches \cite{CutPasteV2, zavrtanik2021draem, yang2023memseg} to facilitate subsequent discriminative learning processes.

-More recently, state-of-the-art (SOTA) algorithms \cite{huang_prototype-based_2023, li_target_2023, li2023efficient} highlight that, in addition to synthetic defects, incorporating a few real anomalous samples during the training stage can significantly enhance Anomaly Detection (AD) accuracy.
-This approach holds the promise of achieving even higher performance when superior simulated defective patterns are integrated into training.
-Pioneering works \cite{WACVDCGAN, AAAI2023DFM} have already demonstrated the benefits of generating these "lifelike" defects using more sophisticated methods.
-The first two rows of Fig.~\ref{fig:three_method} illustrate the existing two styles of defect generation.
+Recently, state-of-the-art (SOTA) algorithms \cite{huang_prototype-based_2023, li_target_2023, li2023efficient} suggest that incorporating a few real anomalous samples during the training stage can significantly enhance the AD accuracy if these samples are combined with synthetic samples.
+For example, some pioneering works \cite{WACVDCGAN, AAAI2023DFM} demonstrated the benefits of generating these "lifelike" defects using more sophisticated methods.
+The first two rows of Fig.~\ref{fig:three_method} illustrate two different types of defect generation.